 "Then go to her, Edward.
 Show her that men aren't pompous assholes with only one agenda.
 She needs you worse than we need her here.
 I think Alice already saw this was going to happen; you know how Alice is when she gets those gut feelings, but you two didn't need the extra push.
 Now, get lost before I hand you a mop and pail."

 "Yes, ma'am," I replied, but my feet were already moving.
 Bella was nodding her head at whatever Jasper was saying to her, and I stopped walking when I was close enough to touch her.
 My eyes found hers in the darkness of the bar, relieved when she looked up at me and I saw the passion from early still resided there.
 Jasper smiled as he witnessed Bella's reaction to my nearness, and my reaction.

 "Edward, my man, you kicked ass with your song choice.
 You can never go wrong when it comes to The Boss.
 I was just telling Bella here, that she could head on out.
-I think I'll come back tomorrow to clean up, and tally the receipts.
+I think I'll come back tomorrow and clean up.
 Can you do a friend a favor and see her home?
 Alice would have my hide if I sent a lady out on these roads alone late at night.
 I'll tell the others and we'll see you guys soon.
-Maybe a grill out mid-week if the nice weather holds out.
-Bella, I'll run your pay by the apartment tomorrow.
-You saved our ass tonight, sweetie."
+Maybe a grill out mid-week if the nice weather holds out."

 Bella nodded almost franticly, and threw the rag in her hands down on the bar.
-Jasper handed me my helmet and jacket, along with Bella's purse, and a knowing grin on his face.
+Jasper handed me my helmet and jacket, along with Bella's purse, and a knowing smirk on his face.